-Notice or become aware of an issue you deem to be a Safeguarding concern including: date, time, brief details of the concern and your name and contact details
+Notice or become aware of an issue you deem to be a Safeguarding concern

 Raise the concern with the appropriate DSL.
 On arrival at a school you should expect to be given the name of the DSL.
 If this is not the case ask for this information.
-Then follow either Column1 or Column 2 as applicable to the situation.
+Then follow either Column 1 or Column 2 as applicable to the situation.